ZeroDayArcade/wpa-password-cracking-with-pmkid/README.md

 ## How the script works

-We'll be going over how to obtain a PMKID from and AP in a seperate tutorial/repo with another short script and a WiFi adapter.
+We'll be going over how to obtain a PMKID from an AP in a seperate tutorial/repo with another short script and a WiFi adapter.
 You can also obtain a PMKID with <a href="https://github.com/ZerBea/hcxdumptool">hcxdumptool</a> or the <a href="https://github.com/risinek/esp32-wifi-penetration-tool">ESP32 Wi-Fi Penetration Tool</a>.

 This script (`crack_password.py`) does the password cracking that comes after the PMKID has been obtained from the Access Point.